 Duration of the project: November 2011- October 2019

 List of partners: Tradium (Denmark), Da Vinci College (Netherlands), Šiaulių Profesinio Rengimo Centras (Lithuania), Noorderpoort (Netherlands), STUCOM (Spain) and Bridgwater & Taunton College (UK).

-The purpose of this project is to empower students to face present and future opportunities, both in their personal and prospective working lives.
-Improving the quality and results in education and work towards social integration, by meeting peers in other countries, and enhance creativity and entrepreneurship in students.
+The purpose of this project is to empower students to embrace present and future opportunities, both in their personal and prospective working lives.
+It also aims to improve the quality of their education, enhance creativity and entrepreneurship, and promote social integration, as students are able to meet peers in other countries.

 Students will achieve this by taking part in project-based learning weeks in each partner country.

 Duration of the project: October 2018- September 2020